philmph/philmph.github.io/content/posts/3/index.md

   - name: test3.pmaier.at
     # type: A
     content: "1.2.3.4"

   - name: test4.pmaier.at
     # type: A
     content: "4.3.2.1"
-    ommited: "Really?"
+    omitted: "Really?"
 ```

+---

-Now, providing the `type` is no longer mandatory, because we've defined a default for the parameter with `type = optional(string, "A")`.
+This time, providing the parameter `type` is no longer mandatory because we've defined a default for it using `type = optional(string, "A")`.

-Just like with any complex `type` definition including a `object`, it's possible to provide any additional keys.
-Important to know is, that after the module call, it's `output` will not contain additional keys:

-With complex `object` input `variable` definitions, additional keys can be added as long as the required ones are satisfied.
-It's importan to know, that they will be ommited after the `yaml-validation` sub-module verified the configuration files:
+When using `object` definitions in the `type` of a `variable`, additional keys can be added as long as the required ones are satisfied.
+However, they will be omitted after passing through the `yaml_validation_dns_records` module.
+This is standard behavior unrelated to YAML configurations.

-This is standard behaviour which is the same for any other `object` input type variables

 ---